 Summer Teacher Institute has concluded.
 The following descriptions are for informational purposes only.
-We will announce the dates for Summer Teacher Institute 2015 shortly, and registration for this popular program will begin in mid-November, 2014.
+Registration for this popular program will begin in mid-November, 2014.

 Summer Teacher Institute 2014 brochure.

 The Ringling College of Art and Design Summer Teacher Institute provides an immersive professional development experience for educators in the arts and related disciplines.
 This weeklong institute is designed to provide creative experiences to both introduce and explore new techniques; and to ultimately enhance instructional delivery by sharing ideas and processes that will promote and enhance arts integration into the curriculum.